Many Benefits of Telemedicine for Seniors

 No one argues the advantages of telemedicine; some of the most well-known and respected physicians and healthcare experts have touted these advantages for years.
 The chance to connect a provider and patient virtually from any location and at any time may seem unheard of, but the reality is, many seniors are incorporating these advances and are receiving faster care, more cost efficient solutions and the absence of traditional frustrations of waiting in a doctor’s office.
 If we can get past the barriers, we’re well on our way of ensuring our elderly loved ones are safer and healthier.

 One of the important barriers surrounds medical licensure laws that tie providers to state boundaries rather than empowering them via the internet.
 State medical board requirements often significantly limit the ability of doctors to practice across state lines.
 Interstate licensing, however, is a solution – and one that’s been proven.
 Our military has shown just how successful these programs are.
 For instance, the Department of Defense has already expanded telemedicine opportunities to service members.
 It matters little where they are in the world; they have access to the doctor who treats them on a regular basis.
-Not only that, but the Department of Veterans Affairs has moved to mostly eliminate cost sharing in regards to telemedicine.
-It too acknowledges the benefits of treating veterans at home.

 The question is, can this seamlessly transition to Medicaid and Medicare recipients?